ember-learn/guides-source/guides/release/upgrading/current-edition/tracked-properties.md

   `unknownProperty` function (which allows objects to intercept `get` calls)

 Additionally, you will have to continue using _accessor_ functions for arrays if you want arrays to update as expected.
-These functions are covered in more detail in the guide on arrays (LINK TO ARRAY GUIDES HERE).

 Importantly, you do _not_ have to use `get` or `set` when reading or updating computed properties, as was noted in the computed property section.